Downburst: Definition

-A downburst is created by a column of sinking air that after hitting the surface spreads out in all directions and is capable of producing damaging straight-line winds of over 150 mph, often producing damage similar to, but distinguishable from, that caused by tornadoes.
+A downburst is created by a column of sinking air that after hitting the surface spreads out in all directions and is capable of producing straight-line winds of over 150 mph, often producing damage similar to, but distinguishable from, that caused by tornadoes.
 Downburst damage radiates from a central point as the descending column spreads out when hitting the surface, whereas tornado damage tends towards convergent damage consistent with rotating winds.
 To differentiate between tornado damage and damage from a downburst, the term straight-line winds is applied to damage from microbursts.

 Downbursts in air that is precipitation free or contains virga are known as dry downbursts; those accompanied with precipitation are known as wet downbursts.
 These generally are formed by precipitation-cooled air rushing to the surface, but they perhaps also could be powered by strong winds aloft being deflected toward the surface by dynamical processes in a thunderstorm (see rear flank downdraft).
 Most downbursts are less than 2.5 mi in extent: these are called microbursts.
 Downbursts larger than 2.5 mi in extent are sometimes called macrobursts.
 Downbursts can occur over large areas.
-In the extreme case, a series of continuing downbursts results in a derecho, which covers huge areas of more than 200 mi wide and over 1000 mi long, persisting for 12 hours or more, and which is associated with some of the most intense straight-line winds,.
+In the extreme case, a series of continuing downbursts results in a derecho, which covers huge areas of more than 200 mi wide and over 1000 mi long, persisting for 12 hours or more, and which is associated with some of the most intense straight-line winds.

 The term microburst was defined by mesoscale meteorology expert Ted Fujita as affecting an area 4 km in diameter or less, distinguishing them as a type of downburst and apart from common wind shear which can encompass greater areas.
 Fujita also coined the term macroburst for downbursts larger than 4 km.

-Dry microbursts
+Dry downbursts

 When rain falls below the cloud base or is mixed with dry air, it begins to evaporate and this evaporation process cools the air.
 The denser cool air descends and accelerates as it approaches the surface.
 When the cool air approaches the surface, it spreads out in all directions.
 High winds spread out in this type of pattern showing little or no curvature are known as straight-line winds.

-Dry microbursts are typically produced by high based thunderstorms that contain little to no surface rainfall.
+Dry downbursts are typically produced by high based thunderstorms that contain little to no surface rainfall.
 They occur in environments characterized by a thermodynamic profile exhibiting an inverted-V at thermal and moisture profile, as viewed on a Skew-T log-P thermodynamic diagram.
-Wakimoto (1985) developed a conceptual model (over the High Plains of the United States) of a dry microburst environment that comprised three important variables: mid-level moisture, cloud base in the mid troposphere, and low surface relative humidity.
+Wakimoto (1985) developed a conceptual model (over the High Plains of the United States) of a dry downburst environment that comprised three important variables: mid-level moisture, cloud base in the mid troposphere, and low surface relative humidity.
 These conditions evaporate the moisture from the air as it falls, cooling the air and making it fall faster because it is more dense.